Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing

 After the volumes in the CAD geometry are correctly imprinted and merged, the model is ready to be meshed.
 Given the size and complexity of the MAST-U tokamak, we opt for a linear tetrahedral mesh.
 Tetrahedral meshes generally take significantly less time to generate compared to hexahedral meshes, especially when meshing complicated geometry that is not easily mapped \cite{Bernard2014}.
 One shortcoming of linear tetrahedral elements is their propensity to exhibit over-stiffening behaviour, referred to as volumetric locking.
 It should be noted that this behaviour is also exhibited by linear hexahedral elements, so it is not a limitation exclusive to linear tetrahedra.
 MOOSE implements B-bar correction to help account for this over-stiffening \cite{Hughes1987}.
 The mesh that we use in this study has been generated using Coreform Cubit and its implementation of TetMesh \cite{Cubit}.

-The MAST-U model developed here involves 3938 individual volumes or, equivalently, small components.
+The MAST-U model developed here involves 3,938 individual volumes or, equivalently, small components.
 In order to determine what sizing parameters to use when meshing a complex structure consisting of so many components, a mesh convergence study \cite{Melosh1990,Morin2002} was conducted.
 A simplified version of the entire MAST-U model with fewer volumes than the final model was used to carry out the convergence study.
 Using a simplified version of the model enabled a larger range of mesh resolutions to be tested, as meshing and simulation time was reduced compared to the fully featured model.
 This model was meshed using a variety of mesh sizing parameters to help identify the element size necessary to fully resolve the highest values of the von Mises stress predicted by the model when it is applied to mechanical equilibrium simulations.